neptune-ai/docs/docs/learn-about-neptune/deployment.rst

 On-premises Deployment
 ----------------------

-In this configuration, we deploy the application on the infrastructure of your choice, including the backend, the frontend, and all your experiment data.
-In this mode, data never leaves your organization.

-You can deploy Neptune on local servers or in any cloud (AWS, GCP, Azure or custom hardware).
+In this configuration your data never leaves your organization - you deploy Neptune on the infrastructure of your choice: local servers or in any cloud (AWS, GCP, Azure, etc).

 To get started, |contact us|.